pret/pokered/README.md

 - The Route 5-6 underground path contains a shortcut to Celadon City.
 	- This allows you to skip Route 9 and Rock Tunnel, making them optional areas and opening up central Kanto.
 - Cinnabar Island is a lot bigger, and has a new location added to it.
 The mansion seems different too...
+- Cinnabar Lab's trade room features an NPC who'll trade you back your Pokemon for trade evolutions!
 - Pokemon Tower was shortened, being less intensive and adding room for more maps.
 - Silph Co's pathing was completely overhauled to make navigating it less tedious.
 - Viridian Gym now has a new area once you make Giovanni leave.